stelligent/inspector-status/README.md

   * Creates an AWS Inspector target
   * Creates an AWS Inspector template
   * Runs an AWS Inspector asessment run
-  * Reports the findings of that assessment
+  * Reports the findings of that assessment to stdout

 ## How it does it